browep/efh/README.md

 ### Configure

 edit `src/main/resources/config.properties` and update the private and public key of the server and client.
 Or you can configure ganache to use the mnemonic `candy maple cake sugar pudding cream honey rich smooth crumble sweet treat` and that will generate the pub/private keys already in the config file.
-The specified mnemonic is require for the tests to pass.
+The specified mnemonic is required for the tests to pass.

 ### Build